 Edmonton (3-8) 12 @ Hamilton (7-1-1) 17

-A questionable decision by Eskimo head coach Neill Armstrong to use rookie Larry Kerychuk as the team's punter contributed to the defeat.
-Mr. Kerychuk's first attempt at punting was blocked and returned for a touchdown by Billy Ray Locklin.
+A questionable decision by Edmonton head coach Neill Armstrong to use rookie Larry Kerychuk as the team's punter contributed to the defeat.
+Mr. Kerychuk's first attempt at punting was blocked and returned for a touchdown by Billy Ray Locklin as the Tiger-Cats beat the Eskimos before 20,533 fans at Civic Stadium.
 Mr. Armstrong eventually went back to Roger Kettlewell, who had been doing the punting since the third game of the season.
 Willie Bethea scored the other touchdown for the Tiger-Cats.
-THe only Eskimo touchdown came on a pass to Tom Nettles from Charlie Fulton, who completed 18 of 37 passes for 244 yards.
+The only Eskimo touchdown came on a pass to Tom Nettles from Charlie Fulton, who completed 18 of 37 passes for 244 yards.
 It was the only touchdown pass of the year for Mr. Fulton, and the second and last touchdown pass of his CFL career.
-20,533 were in attendance at Civic Stadium.

 The Atlanta Braves clinched the National League West Division pennant with a 3-2 win over the Cincinnati Reds.
 Phil Niekro picked up his 23rd win of the season with relief help from Hoyt Wilhelm, who retired the last 6 batters.
 It was the Braves’ 10th straight win.